 1. Study Hard and Prepare Your Application Early to Have a Good Application

-Studying in Luxembourg can as well be challenging as it is attractive.
-Universities in Luxembourg always seek responsible, talented, and ambitious students from all over the world with their creativity and hard work.
+Studying in Luxembourg can be challenging as well as attractive.
+Universities and higher education institutions in Luxembourg look for responsible, talented, and ambitious students from around the world.

-To get the chance to study in Luxembourg for free, international student applicants must prove their necessary skills and achievements during the application process.
-Therefore, it is important for the applicants to do their research about the faculty or program requirements such as GPA, letter of intent, recommendation letters, and student portfolios, all of which give better chances for the applicant to stand out among others.
-Preparing for the application process also helps applicants get a scholarship to cover their tuition fees, so it’s strongly recommended to start preparing the necessary documents early for an outstanding application.
+To get the chance to study in Luxembourg for free or at a reduced cost, international student applicants must prove their skills and achievements during the application process.
+Therefore, it is important for applicants to research faculty and program requirements, such as GPA, a letter of intent, recommendation letters, language requirements, and student portfolios.
+These documents can help an applicant stand out among others.
+Preparing early can also help applicants meet scholarship and financial aid deadlines, so it is strongly recommended to start preparing the necessary documents in advance.

 2. Apply for Scholarships